cyanskies/another-toml-cpp/README.md

 Parser functions will throw `another_toml::parser_error` You can also catch the more specific exception sub-types defined in another_toml.hpp

-You can pass `another_toml::no_throw` to request the parser to not throw exceptions.
+You can pass `another_toml::no_throw` to request the parser not to throw exceptions.
-Parser may still throw standard library exceptions related to memory alloc or stream/filesystem access(for the overloads that use these).
+The parser may still throw standard library exceptions related to memory alloc or stream/filesystem access(for the overloads that use these).

 Use `good()` to test if the returned node can be read from.

 	auto root_table = toml::parse(toml_str, toml::no_throw);
 	auto success = root_table.good();

+The node returned by `another_toml::parse` is the **root node**.
+It stores all the parsed data and must remain in memory until you are finished reading the document.
+All the other nodes created while reading the document are lightweight references into the **root node**.
+If the root node is destroyed then calling any function on any of the other nodes will lead to undefined behaviour.

 #### TOML Structure
 When a toml source is parsed, it is converted into a node tree structure and a root table node is returned.